WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 <!-- PELICAN_END_SUMMARY -->
 TypeScript is a ES6 transpiler like [Babel](https://babeljs.io/) with types while Flow only does the annotation and static type checking.
 If you want to use ES6 with Flow, you will need to use Babel as well.

-For this serie of articles, I am going to convert my [react-example](https://github.com/Keats/react-example) which is a very basic react/redux/react-router kanban board app to both Flow and TypeScript.
+For this series of articles, I am going to convert my [react-example](https://github.com/Keats/react-example) which is a very basic react/redux/react-router Kanban board app to both Flow and TypeScript.

 In this part 1, we will look at Flow.

 ## Installation and usage

-It's important to say that Flow doesn't currently work on Windows, you can have a look at [issue #6](https://github.com/facebook/flow/issues/6) on their tracker if you are interested.
-Running it in a [docker image](https://hub.docker.com/r/motiz88/flow/) might work for you though or installing it using [Nix](http://nixos.org/nix/).
+It's important to say that Flow doesn't currently work on Windows.
+You can have a look at [issue #6](https://github.com/facebook/flow/issues/6) on their tracker if you are using Windows.
+Running it in a [docker image](https://hub.docker.com/r/motiz88/flow/) might work for you though.

-For the sake of simplicity, I will only install the Flow binary with [flow-bin](https://www.npmjs.com/package/flow-bin) instead of using a gulp plugin for example (mainly since I couldn't find one).
+For the sake of simplicity I will install the Flow binary with [flow-bin](https://www.npmjs.com/package/flow-bin).instead of using e.g. a gulp plugin (mainly since I couldn't find one).

-The nice thing about Flow is that the type checking is opt-in, only the files having the `/* @flow */` comment at the top of a file will be checked.
+One nice feature in Flow is that the type checking is opt-in: only the files with the `/* @flow */` comment at the top of a file will be checked.
 This makes transitioning to Flow extremely easy: you can go one file at a time.
+Flow also has a `suggest` feature that finds a number of type annotations automatically.

 ## An example

 Let's start with the [`routes.js`](https://github.com/Keats/flow-typescript/blob/master/flow/src/app/routes.js) files and we get the following error:

 ```